Natural Medicine Overland Park, KS

 If you have been tested and diagnosed with a B vitamin deficiency, taking a supplement may be beneficial.
 A deficiency in B vitamins are linked to several diseases, and a B12 or B6 deficiency may cause anemia.
 However it is important to note that consuming more than the recommended amount of B vitamins can mask other vitamin deficiencies.
 Therefore self-diagnosis of a deficiency is not recommended and obtaining a supplement from a reputable source is crucial.

 There is no doubt that B vitamins are crucial for proper body function, and for the body to maintain proper energy.
-If you would like to learn more about B vitamins and if you think you may need a supplement, consider consulting with a doctor of natural medicine Overland Park KS relies on at LifeWorks Integrative Health who can help assess your needs.
+If you would like to learn more about B vitamins and if you think you may need a supplement, consider consulting with a doctor of natural medicine Overland Park KS at in2GREAT Integrative Health who can help assess your needs.